roma-glushko/magento2-training-camp/README.md

 ### ECM-10.
 Question

-What does the acronym MOSCOW stand for?
+What does the acronym MoSCoW stand for?
 How is it used?

 ## Magento Architecture (MGA)